marcuslommel/primzahlenrechner/README.md

 Version 2.0 (2012)

-Findet Primzahlen in the chosen range (integer).
+Finds Primes in the chosen range (signed long long) and saves the result in textfile.